lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Why does double-tap to self-cast or change wards not work?**

-That is intended behaviour in this super compact layout inorder to prevent miscasts. <kbd>Alt</kbd>+<kbd>Key</kbd> should do self-cast or switch wards.
+That is intended behaviour for this super compact layout inorder to prevent miscasts. <kbd>Alt</kbd>+<kbd>Key</kbd> should do self-cast or switch wards.
 Furthermore, double-tap self cast is impossible if you are using quick casts.

 This was done by reducing the self cast timeout tolerance to zero.
 The way double-taping works now is by using the *Smart Double-Tap* in-game option (hold <kbd>Alt</kbd> and press an item or ability's hotkey).